ytorg/Yotter/README.md

 4. Install new packages (if any):
    - `pip install -r requirements.txt`
    > It may be that there are no new packages to install.
 In that case, all requirements will be satisfied.

+5. This next step is only needed if you are running a version previous to `r15.07.2020`.
+Then you will need to update the database:
+    - `flask db migrate`
+    - `flask db upgrade`
-5. Done!
+6. Done!
 You are on latest version.
+> **See [CHANGELOG](CHANGELOG.md) for a list of changes.**

 ### Server
 Another option is to host a Parasitter server so you can access it from anywhere or give access to your beloved friends/community.
 Installation is a little bit more complex than the [local](#local), but should be easy if you follow the steps.